-General guidance regarding UO procedures, notifications, and weather-related schedule changes is provided on the Inclement Weather and Other Conditions webpage.
-Information below addresses specific issues that arise when the university is impacted by winter weather as well as special considerations during the university's response to COVID-19:
+General guidance regarding UO procedures, notifications, and weather-related schedule changes is provided on the Inclement Weather webpage.
+Information below addresses specific issues that arise when the university is impacted by winter weather.

 It is understood that not everyone may be able to travel to campus in inclement weather.
 Members of the campus community are expected to use their best judgment in assessing the risk of coming to campus, based on individual circumstances.
 Employees should work with supervisors on any schedule changes.

 Employees who are unable to report to work because of inclement weather may use accrued vacation, compensatory time, exchange time, personal leave or leave without pay to cover the missed work time, if applicable.
 Use of accrued sick leave is appropriate only in the case of illness.
 Should an employee not have enough paid leave to cover the unexpected absence, supervisors are encouraged to allow employees to make up the time, operational needs permitting and should consult with HR in the event the employee does not have enough accrued leave to cover the closure.